19th September, 2018

 Qlikview application can be optimized so that it executes more rapidly, or is capable of operating with less memory storage or use fewer resources.
-There are fewer ideas and techniques that can be done to optimize the Qlikview Application.
+Some fewer ideas and techniques can be done to optimize the Qlikview Application.
 Optimizing the Qlikview application can be done at

 Data Compression Technique: